Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 **Page Settings:** any page you don't use can be hidden.
 If your institution doesn't track absences formally, hide the Absences page.
 If you're using Tructivity primarily as a task manager outside of the school year, hide the academic pages entirely and it becomes a clean, personal productivity app.
 Nothing is deleted — hidden pages can always be restored.
 This is also where you control which days appear in the Timetable and Schedule views.

-**Security:** you can lock Tructivity with a PIN or biometric authentication (fingerprint or face unlock).
+**Security:** you can lock Tructivity with a PIN or biometric authentication (fingerprint).
 Useful if your device is shared or if you simply want an extra layer of privacy on your academic and personal data.

 **Semester switching:** Tructivity manages two semesters.
 When the academic calendar turns, go to Settings and switch to Semester 2.
 Semester 1 data is preserved in full and accessible whenever you switch back.

 **Dark mode:** toggle it here.
-Tructivity adapts the full interface — every page, every form, every widget — to your preferred display mode.
+Tructivity adapts the full interface — every page, every form  — to your preferred display mode.

 ---

 ## The Bigger Picture: How It All Fits Together

 Most students start with the feature they notice first — usually Tasks or Timetable — and discover the rest gradually.
 That works.
 But the full power of the app becomes clear when the pages start working together.

-Your Teachers feed your Subjects.
-Your Subjects feed your Timetable.
-Your Timetable connects to your Absences.
-Your Schedule sends the notification.
-Your Grades track the results of all of it.
-Your Mind Maps help you understand the material you're being tested on.
-Your widgets surface what matters without requiring you to open anything.

 The goal was never to build another app to check.
 It was to build something that gives you what you need without demanding your attention — that works quietly in the background so you can focus on the actual work of being a student.